tldr-pages/tldr/pages/linux/spi.md

 # spi

-> a meta package manager that handles both packages and slackbuilds
+> A meta package manager that handles both packages and slackbuilds.

 - Update the list of available packages and slackbuilds: